kaytwo/node-scrypt-native/README.md

 ## Why not `node-scrypt`?

 `node-scrypt`'s last update is 2 years old and, most importantly, it doesn't use `crypto.scrypt`.
+Having 0 dependencies reduces the attack surface and makes `node-scrypt-native` easier to install.

 ## Installation